MOUNT ALLISON UNIVERSITY

 Curious how the weekend pans out?
 This tentative schedule shows what you can expect.
 You’ll spend most of Saturday working on your project with a team of 2-4 people.

-*Arriving with a team is not mandatory, as the first workshop is geared towards team formation.
-Teams of 2 to 4 people are permitted.
-All teammates must register separately.
+*Arriving with a team is not mandatory, as we will be hosting a workshop for forming teams at the beginning of the event.
+Teams of 2 to 4 people are permitted, and all teammates must register separately.

 Situated in Sackville, a New Brunswick town with a population of just over 5000, Mount Allison University is currently ranked as Canada's #1 undergraduate university.
 This is the 21st year Mount Allison has received this accolade.